-We are developing expanded patient specific mixed cellular therapies for use in the treatment of severe, chronic ischemic cardiovascular diseases.
-Ixmyelocel-T (the new generic name for our cell therapy approved in March 2011) is a disease modifying therapy with multi-functional properties including: tissue remodeling, immuno-modulation and the promotion of angiogenesis, which is targeted to address the multiple underlying causes of many severe, chronic cardiovascular diseases such as critical limb ischemia (CLI).
+We are developing patient-specific, expanded multicellular therapies for use in the treatment of severe, chronic ischemic cardiovascular diseases.
+We believe ixmyelocel-T (the new generic name approved in March 2011 for our cardiovascular cell therapy approved in March 2011) is a disease modifying therapy with multi-functional properties including: tissue remodeling, immuno-modulation and the promotion of angiogenesis, which is targeted to address the multiple underlying causes of many severe, chronic cardiovascular diseases such as critical limb ischemia (CLI).
 Our proprietary cell-manufacturing technology enables the manufacture of cell therapies expanded from a patient's own bone marrow and delivered directly to damaged tissues.
-Preclinical and interim clinical data suggest that ixmyelocel-T may be effective in treating patients with severe, chronic ischemic cardiovascular diseases such as CLI.
-Preliminary data utilizing ixmyelocel-T in dilated cardiomyopathy (DCM) have also shown safety as well as provided indications of efficacy.
+Preclinical and clinical data suggest that ixmyelocel-T may be effective in treating patients with severe, chronic ischemic cardiovascular diseases such as CLI.
+Preliminary data utilizing ixmyelocel-T in dilated cardiomyopathy (DCM) have provided indications of efficacy and safety.
 Nearly 200 patients have been treated in recent clinical trials using ixmyelocel-T (over 400 patients safely treated since our inception) with no treatment related serious adverse events.